-FRED Gessner was applauded for his courage fending off three bushrangers who attempted to rob his pub at the turn of last century.
+FRED Gessner was applauded for his courage fending off three bushrangers who attempted to rob his pub in the year 1900.

-The Wheelers Hill Hotel, where the fierce gun battle occurred more then 115 years ago remains trading today, along busy Ferntree Gully Road, just 30 kilometres from the Melbourne CBD.
-Gessner’s bravery is still a topic of conversation over a few beers in the bar of the historic pub.
+The Wheelers Hill Hotel, where the fierce gun battle occurred over 120 years ago remains trading today, along busy Ferntree Gully Road, just 30km from the Melbourne CBD.
+Gessner’s bravery is still a topic of conversation over a few beers in the bar of the pub.

-The pair were about to retire for the night when Jessie heard a noise downstairs.
+The pair were retiring for the night when Jessie heard a noise downstairs.
 “You had better go downstairs, Fred, and see what’s the matter,” she reportedly said.

 As a result Fred would find himself looking down the barrel of a bushranger’s revolver, with a voice demanding him to “throw up your hands”.

 Frank and Jessie ran the Mulgrave Post Office Hotel, at Wheelers Hill, at the time one of the best known pubs on the highway between Oakleigh and Fern Tree Gully.